anthonymiglio/nd013-c4-motion-planning-and-decision-making/README.md

 kill id
 ```

-The implementations are on this GitHub Repository, on the files below inside the folder:
+The implementation is on this GitHub Repository, on the files below inside the folder:

 ``https://github.com/anthonymiglio/nd013-c4-motion-planning-and-decision-making/tree/main/project/starter_files/``
 * ``behavior_planner_FSM.cpp``